Is it any wonder that she and thousands of women like her are racing to the operating room to amputate both their

-2. DCIS is NOT invasive cancer.
-Read more on this topic here.
+2. DCIS is NOT invasive cancer and 70-80% may be harmless.
+Read more here.

 3. “DCIS is not an emergency.
 It’s something that creates an environment where cancer may arise over the next 10-20 years, yet patients are being told they need surgery in the next fortnight.” -Dr. Laura Esserman, Director of the UCSF Breast Care Center

 5. A 2nd pathology opinion from an expert pathologist is a must.
-Listen to my phone consultation with Dr. Michael Lagios is a MUST!
-It can change the course of treatment and bring peace of mind with challenging decisions.
+Listen to my phone consultation with Dr. Michael Lagios.
+A 2nd opinion can change the course of treatment and bring peace of mind with challenging decisions.

 7. Active surveillance is a reasonable option for low grade DCIS.